nathancordrey/nathancordrey/pages/travel/florida25pt1.md

 That night we again relaxed by the spring at the cabin and had shrimp tacos for dinner!

 Monday April 28th:

+On Monday we made the trip to St Augustine on a mission for shark teeth.
+We spent the day at Vilano beach.
+We had a great day playing in the waves and on the beach.
+Unfortunately we did not find any shark teeth.

+After the beach we went to downtown St. Augustine and got ice cream and played at the playgroud.
+We ended up getting delicious BBQ for dinner.

+Tuesday April 29th:

+We spent the day at Aquatica, the waterpark connected to Sea World, we ended up getting a good deal for tickets.
+This worked out as a great day for the waterpark.

+The park opened at 10:30 AM and closed at 5:00 pm.
+The park was not very crowded and the kids did not wait in any lines for the slides.